bruin-data/ingestr/docs/getting-started/quickstart.md

 That's it.

-This command will:
+This command:
-- get the table `public.some_data` from the Postgres instance.
+- gets the table `public.some_data` from the Postgres instance.
-- upload this data to your BigQuery warehouse under the schema `ingestr` and table `some_data`.
+- uploads this data to your BigQuery warehouse under the schema `ingestr` and table `some_data`.

-## Supported Sources & Destinations
+## Supported sources & destinations

 See the Supported Sources & Destinations page for a list of all supported sources and destinations.
-More to come soon!